maiatoday/maiatoday.github.io/content/post/antigravityKmpFirebase/index.md

 # Learnings

 * Thinking what I wanted and **thinking about my intention wasn't trivial**.
 It took longer than the implementation.
-But Antigravity is useful for this too.
+But Antigravity is useful for this too
 * I had to work sequentially and could not automate the tests because I was still uncovering edge cases
 * Large complex implementations benefit from good **phased implementation and clean context** at each phase
 * **Good skills make all the difference**.
-At one point I tried one of the phases in another harness tool using the same model and it could complete the work
+At one point I tried one of the phases in another harness tool using the same model and it could not complete the work

 ## How much did it cost?